KirtiGautam620/DineSmart/README.md

 # DineSmart

-DineSmart is a modern food delivery application built with React Native (Expo) for the frontend and Node.js with Prisma for the backend.
-It allows users to browse restaurants, view menus, place orders, and manage their favorites seamlessly.
+DineSmart is a modern food recipe application built with React Native (Expo) for the frontend and Node.js with Prisma for the backend.

 ## Features

 - **User Authentication**: Secure login and signup using Clerk Expo.
-- **Restaurant Browsing**: Explore a variety of restaurants and their offerings.
 - **Menu Management**: View detailed food items with images and descriptions.
-- **Order Placement**: Easy ordering process with cart functionality.
 - **Favorites**: Save favorite restaurants and dishes for quick access.
 - **Responsive Design**: Optimized for mobile devices with a clean, intuitive UI.
 - **Backend API**: Robust backend with Prisma ORM for database management and cron jobs for automated tasks.